jamesjwarren/dotfiles/README.md

 # James' dotfiles

 These are config files to setup a system how I like it.
-It uses [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh).
+It uses [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh) and has additional bootstrap for macOS with [homebrew](https://brew.sh/).

 ## Installation